oliviawestmacottssw/SSW.Rules.Content/rules/searching-do-you-know-how-to-be-a-great-googler/rule.md

 **Tips:**
 1. Think of a piece of the code that will be in the answer
 2. Include the company name if possible
-3. Use the advanced searching functionality​
+3. Use the advanced searching functionality
 4. Use quotation marks when you're searching for an exact string
 5. Include the technology used if appropriate